craigerrington/rfan/readme.md

 # rfan

-`rfan.sh` is a dangerous bash script for working with the fans on a Dell R710.
+`rfan.sh` is a **dangerous bash script** for making the fans on Dell R710 a good bit quieter than they are in "automatic" mode.
 It is based on the scripts found in the `NoLooseEnds/Scripts` repo, modified versions of which are included in this repository.
 The changes I've made to the original scripts are:

 - Created the combo script `rfan.sh`.
 - enhanced monitoring and failure alerts with healthcheck.io.